 This is followed by Pre School activities.
 These may be adult or child initiated activities and also enables your child’s keyworker to have some one-to-one time with them, make observations and think about the any next steps to extend their learning and development.

-Morning snack is at 10.30am, where children are encouraged to help prepare the snack, for example preparing the fruit, laying the table and looking at books about healthy eating.
+Morning snack is at 10.30am, where children are encouraged to help prepare their own snacks, for example preparing and cutting the fruit, laying the table and looking at books about healthy eating.
 After snack the children are able to go outside for some fresh air and play in the garden area.

 Lunch is served at 12pm followed by afternoon Pre School and then an afternoon snack at 2.30pm.
 At 3pm we open up the rest of the hall to allow more space for the after school children to attend.
 Dinner is at 5pm where all the children sit down together and enjoy one our carefully selected healthy meals which we serve on a 3 week cycle.

 The Learning Journey